stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/loadoptions/get_baseuri/_index.md

 title: Aspose::Words::Loading::LoadOptions::get_BaseUri method
 linktitle: get_BaseUri
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Loading::LoadOptions::get_BaseUri method.
+description: 'Aspose::Words::Loading::LoadOptions::get_BaseUri method.
 Gets or sets the string that will be used to resolve relative URIs found in the document into absolute URIs when required.
 Can be null or empty string.
-Default is null in C++.
+Default is null in C++.'
 type: docs
 weight: 200
 url: /cpp/aspose.words.loading/loadoptions/get_baseuri/